coqui-ai/STT/doc/playbook/ENVIRONMENT.md

 ```
 $ docker ps
 CONTAINER ID   IMAGE          COMMAND       CREATED              STATUS              PORTS     NAMES
-d14b2d062526   7cdc0bb1fe2a   "/bin/bash"   About a minute ago   Up About a minute             compassionate_rhodes
+d14b2d062526   7cdc0bb1fe2a   "/bin/bash"   About a minute ago   Up About a minute             stt-test
 ```

 🐸STT includes a number of convenience scripts in the `bin` directory.
 They are named for the corpus they are configured for.
 To ensure that your Docker environment is functioning correctly, run one of these scripts (in the terminal session where your container is running).